-The Company has in the past received correspondence that certain technologies incorporated in the Company's products infringe the patent rights of a third party.
+Company has in the past received correspondence that certain The technologies incorporated in the Company's products infringe the patent rights of a third party.
 Although the Company has resolved the past claim and there are currently no claims of infringement pending against the Company, there can be no assurance that the Company will not receive notices in the future from third parties asserting that the Company's products infringe, or may infringe, third parties' intellectual property rights.
 There can be no assurance that licenses to disputed third-party technology or intellectual property rights would be available on reasonable commercial terms, if at all.
-Furthermore, the Company's proprietary rights or to establish the validity of the Company's proprietary rights.
+Furthermore, the Company may initiate claims or litigation against third parties for infringement of the Company's proprietary rights or to establish the validity of the Company's proprietary rights.
 Litigation, either as plaintiff or defendant, could result in significant expense to the Company and divert the efforts of the Company's technical and management personnel from productive tasks, whether or not such litigation is resolved in favor of the Company.
 In the event of an adverse ruling in any such litigation, the Company might be required to pay substantial damages, discontinue the use and sale of infringing products, expend significant resources to develop non-infringing technology or obtain licenses to infringing technology, and the court might invalidate the Company's patents, trademarks or other proprietary rights.
 In the event of a successful claim against the Company and the failure of the Company to develop or license a substitute technology, the Company's business, financial condition and results of operations would be materially and adversely affected.